lyteword/chspurgeon-tod/volume-4/psalm-87.md

 **Verse 2.** *The Lord loveth the gates of Zion more than all*, etc. It is here assumed that the Lord loves the dwellings of Jacob—he loves those that are true Israelites.
 These are succeeded by the name *Christian*, for the Christian Church is now become the true Israel of God.
 He loves his saints on account of that image of himself which they bear; he loves them on account of those graces which are infused into them when they are renewed by the Spirit; he loves them on account of the relation they stand in to him as his people, and as his church, who are qualified for the duties of the relation by that love of their Father, that reliance upon his care, that delight in his person, that enjoyment in his service, which belongs to dutiful and affectionate children.
 He loves them because they imitate his perfections in some humble measure—because they receive the word of his mouth—because they are ready to obey every call of his providence, setting themselves in the paths of his testimony wherever he may direct—because they yield themselves to God, as those that are alive from the dead, and their bodies as instruments of righteousness, no longer walking after the deeds of the flesh, but after the will of God.
 He takes a delight in them; the Lord delighteth in the righteous; he knoweth their way; he loves, approves, and confirms them.
 The most common occupations of life—the honest industry of the servants of God, is looked upon by him with approbation.
 By these they show forth their Father, and the praises of him who called them from darkness to light.
 The most ordinary duties of our calling become sacrifices to God, and religious duties, when performed in the Spirit, and directed to the great end of glorifying God.
 He looks with peculiar complacency on the dwellings of his people on account of those domestic devotional acknowledgments of his majesty which are there maintained, when the head walks before his family as a priest to offer praise and thanksgiving; this attracts peculiar approbation and delight.
 He loves to see his people training up their children in the nurture and admonition of the Lord, and their children walking after them in the paths of that obedience which he has enjoined.
 He delights to see the course of purity which runs in Christian families.
 He loves to see the progress which the younger parts of religious families make in piety, while they grow in grace, and in favour with God and man.
 He looks down with peculiar delight on such circles as these: there he deigns his presence, and bestows peculiar blessings.
 However obscure the dwellings of Jacob may be, to him they are open and manifest at all times; and whether in cottages or in palaces, his eye rests there with complacency; and he says of such places, "Here will I dwell forever and ever."
 Prayer and devotion sanctify every family, and diffuse a spirit of piety through all the avocations of life, so that we need not retire from the world, but are rather called to show forth the virtues of the Christian life in it.
 But it is said, that, although "he loves the dwellings of Jacob", yet *"he loves the gates of Zion more* than all the dwellings of Jacob"—that nothing in the dwellings of Jacob so much attracts his attention as the people of God connected together in a spiritual capacity.

-1\.In the first place, the Divine Being regards with peculiar complacency the worship of his saints on its own account.
+1\.
+In the first place, the Divine Being regards with peculiar complacency the worship of his saints on its own account.

-2\.On account of that union of mind and consent of heart, evinced in the assembling of God's people together, and constituting themselves into a church.
+2\.
+On account of that union of mind and consent of heart, evinced in the assembling of God's people together, and constituting themselves into a church.

-3\.Because of the testimony which the church bears toward the truth.
+3\.
+Because of the testimony which the church bears toward the truth.

-4\.Upon account of that deference to his authority, which is evinced by maintaining and keeping up the practice of those institutes which rest entirely on that authority.
+4\.
+Upon account of that deference to his authority, which is evinced by maintaining and keeping up the practice of those institutes which rest entirely on that authority.

-5\.By making the assembly of the saints the grand means of conversion.
+5\.
+By making the assembly of the saints the grand means of conversion.

-6\.That peculiar presence of God is generally vouchsafed to his saints, and made manifest to them, although it be hidden from the world, which induces the conviction that God is present of a truth.
+6\.
+That peculiar presence of God is generally vouchsafed to his saints, and made manifest to them, although it be hidden from the world, which induces the conviction that God is present of a truth.

-7\.The Divine Being shows his preference of the gates of Zion to the dwellings of Jacob, by continually maintaining in operation those gifts which are for the edification of the saints, and without which the union of the saints would be with difficulty maintained.
+7\.
+The Divine Being shows his preference of the gates of Zion to the dwellings of Jacob, by continually maintaining in operation those gifts which are for the edification of the saints, and without which the union of the saints would be with difficulty maintained.

-8\.The Divine Being shows his preference to Zion by that marvellous protection which is afforded to the interests of the church of God: whereby, though weak, and frequently reduced to a handful of disciples, yet they have been protected, and their society on earth continued.— *Robert Hall*.
+8\.
+The Divine Being shows his preference to Zion by that marvellous protection which is afforded to the interests of the church of God: whereby, though weak, and frequently reduced to a handful of disciples, yet they have been protected, and their society on earth continued.— *Robert Hall*.

 **Verse 2.** Some absent themselves from public worship, under pretence that they can serve the Lord at home as well in private.
 How many are apt to say, they see not but their time may be as well spent at home, in praying, reading some good book, or discoursing on some profitable subject, as in the use of ordinances in public assemblies!
 They see not but private prayer may be as good to them as public, or private reading and opening the Scripture as profitable as public preaching; they say of their private duties, as Naaman of the waters of Damascus, 2Ki 5:12: May I not serve the Lord as acceptably, with as much advantage, in private exercises of religion?
 May I not wash in these and be clean?
 They see not the great blessings God has annexed to public worship more than to private.
 Oh, but if it be thus, if one be as good as the other, what means the Lord to prefer one before the other?
 To what purpose did the Lord choose the gates of Zion, to place his name there, if he might have been worshipped as well in the dwellings of Jacob?
 How do men of this conceit run counter to the Lord?
 He prefers the gates of Zion, not only before one or some, but before all the dwellings of Jacob; and they prefer one such dwelling before the gates of Zion.— *David Clarkson*.